kilipan/nasin-toki/README.md

 Note that the optative/imperative and vocative are not distinguishable when there's only one subject.

+### the particle `anu`
+Info on the word `anu` has always been notoriously hard to find, while at the same time the community's usage of it is much more varied than with other words.

+In general, `anu` is a conjunction meaning "or" (both exclusive and inclusive).
+We can use it to join different parts of speech into a contextually appropriate *`anu`-phrase.*
+What I am calling `anu`-phrase here consists of two valid phrases joined by the word `anu`.
+These phrases then act as a new phrase that can occur in either of the subject, the predicate and the (direct and indirect) object.
+Using `anu` inside of `pi`-phrases should be avoided due to the arising ambiguities.

+Examples:
+`waso anu kala li tawa` - "The bird or the fish moves."
+`waso li pali anu pakala e tomo` - "Birds build or destroy the nest."
+`soweli li pali e tomo anu lupa` - "Animals build nests or burrows."

 ### the emoticle `a`
 The word `a` can be appended to any word, phrase, or sentence to add emotional emphasis.
 It can also be used on its own to express utterances like "ah!", "oh!", "wow!", etc.